Micro-inverter vs String Inverter: A Straightforward Comparison

 Both micro inverters and string inverters share the same core function: convert a solar panel’s DC power into AC.
 The distinction lies in where and how this happens:

-- String inverters aggregate the DC output from multiple panels wired in series (a “string”) and process it in a single, centralized unit.
-This centralized architecture streamlines wiring and reduces on-roof components but ties the performance of the entire string to its weakest panel.
+- This centralized architecture streamlines wiring and reduces on-roof components but ties the performance of the entire string to its weakest panel.

 The architectural choice has a direct impact on solar system performance, installation complexity, and scalability.